LazyCodwr/LazyCodwr/README.md

 Here are a few projects I've worked on recently:

-1. **[Yt Music Clone](https://github.com/sameerkhan/project-name)** - Brief description of what the project does and the technologies used.
+1. **[Pintrest Clone](https://lazycodwr.github.io/Pintrest-Clone/)** - Brief description of what the project does and the technologies used.
-2. **[E-Commerce](https://github.com/sameerkhan/another-project)** - Brief description of what the project does and the technologies used.
+2. **[E-Commerce](https://lazycodwr.github.io/E-Commerce/)** - Brief description of what the project does and the technologies used.
-3. **[Portfolio](https://github.com/sameerkhan/yet-another-project)** - Brief description of what the project does and the technologies used.
+3. **[LazaRev's Clone](https://lazycodwr.github.io/LazaRev-s-Clone/)** - Brief description of what the project does and the technologies used.

 Check out my [repositories](https://github.com/LazyCodwr?tab=repositories) for more!